peter88213/yw2md/docs/usage.md

 `--silent`  suppress error messages and the request to confirm overwriting

-`--md`  when creating a yWriter project, use markdown for the scenes
+`--md`  when creating a yWriter project, use Markdown for the scenes

+`--notitles`  scene titles are not prefixed as comments